jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Looking Up

 Life improves with better technology.
 Deaths from disease, famine, and war have all gone down as our technological power has gone up.
 While naysayers love to spread depressing news about the world today; reading history puts things in perspective.
 Plagues used to wipe out 30-80% of our populations.
 Famines were expected as a fact of life.
-For crying out loud, the month of March is named after "marching" to war because it was just an expectation war happens every year.
+For crying out loud, the month of March is named after "marching" to war.
 While we have many problems today, our medicine, agriculture, and education have empowered humanity with a healthier and safer life.

 Now we have computers and the internet.
-They are a game changer; computers are three millions times faster today than just 50 years ago.
-The internet is likewise an order of magnitude faster.
-We can keep fighting off disease, hunger, ignorance, and war; if we keep inventing.
+They are game changers.
+Computers are three millions times faster today than just 50 years ago.
+The internet is likewise so much better than just a few years ago.
+They let us keep fighting off disease, hunger, ignorance, and war; if we use them to keep inventing.

 In Nature, lifeforms often evolve in jumps, often called eras or epochs.
 Likewise humanity develops new technology in jumps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age for example.